AnnoyedArt1256/furNES/README.md

 * This only supports 2A03 and FDS (which can be enabled through a flag in the driver source).
 Also this only supports DPCM samples, so that means that there will be no 7-bit PCM samples :/

-* The driver only supports **arpeggio, volume and duty/waveform** macros in each instrument
+* The driver only supports **arpeggio, volume and duty/waveform** macros in each instrument and it **DOESN'T support LFO and ADSR macros nor delay and step length**

 * The furNES driver only supports these effects:
   * 01xx: pitch slide up